intel-analytics/ipex-llm/python/llm/example/GPU/Speculative-Decoding/README.md

-# Self-Speculative Decoding for Large Language Model FP16 Inference using BigDL-LLM on Intel GPUs
+# Self-Speculative Decoding for Large Language Model FP16 Inference using IPEX-LLM on Intel GPUs
-You can use BigDL-LLM to run FP16 inference for any Huggingface Transformer model with ***self-speculative decoding*** on Intel GPUs.
+You can use IPEX-LLM to run FP16 inference for any Huggingface Transformer model with ***self-speculative decoding*** on Intel GPUs.
 This directory contains example scripts to help you quickly get started to run some popular open-source models using self-speculative decoding.
 Each model has its own dedicated folder, where you can find detailed instructions on how to install and run it.

 ## Verified Hardware Platforms

 - Intel Data Center GPU Max Series

 ## Recommended Requirements
 To apply Intel GPU acceleration, there’re several steps for tools installation and environment preparation.
-See the [GPU installation guide](https://bigdl.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for mode details.
+See the [GPU installation guide](https://ipex-llm.readthedocs.io/en/latest/doc/LLM/Overview/install_gpu.html) for mode details.

 Step 1, only Linux system is supported now, Ubuntu 22.04 is prefered.